-All Nikon products are made in the same factories, generally China, Japan or Thailand and then shipped around the world.
+Many companies including Nikons make their products in the same factories, generally China, Japan or Thailand and then shipped around the world.
 A camera or lens made destined for the UK or US market will come off exactly the same production line as one destined for China.
 Same materials, assembled by same people, same quality and same product.
 Have you ever noticed how the instruction booklet comes in many different languages?
 That’s because they are all assembled in once place and then shipped around the world!

 What does differ and is important is the warranty.
 UK and US destined lenses often come with an extended warranty which will be honoured in their intended markets.
-There are stories of people buying products destined for overseas markets and the extended warranty not being accepted by Nikon UK or USA service centres.
+There are stories of people buying products destined for overseas markets and the extended warranty not being accepted by Nikon UK / other brand country specific service centres.

 Usually the other differences are the delivery time from China.
 Its possible to buy an item much cheaper on Flea-bay, but then there is the long wait time for delivery and then questionable after sales service with no UK consumer law protection.
 Plus you might get stung for import duties.

 So why wouldn’t you buy a Grey import camera?